 Automatic enrolment & qualifying workplace pensions

-The law on workplace pensions requires every employer with at least one member of staff to put employees who meet certain criteria into a workplace pension plan, and contribute towards it.
+Every employer with at least one member of staff has duties and must put employees who meet certain criteria into a workplace pension plan, and contribute towards it.

 - This is called automatic enrolment because all eligible job holders must be automatically enrolled into a qualifying pension plan.
 Individuals may choose to opt out.
 However, every three years, employers must re-enrol jobholders who've previously opted out.